 In this investigator's experience, it is common for persons who have been close friends for a long time to bend the truth and/or lie to cover up for their friends.
-Therefore, the investigator generally deems the testimony of Taylor's friends to be less credible than other witnesses who are not Taylor's friends.
+Therefore, the investigator generally deems the testimony of Ishu's friends to be less credible than other witnesses who are not Ishu's friends.

 According to information the investigator independently located on the website www.healthfacts.com a person who already suffers from generalized anxiety disorder may experience exacerbated injury from comments about their protected status.
-Therefore, I conclude it is likely that Respondent's conduct had a particularly injurious effect on Complainant as compared to someone who did not already suffer from a mental health condition.
+Therefore, the investigator concludes it is likely that Respondent's conduct had a particularly injurious effect on Complainant who presented as anxious.

-Complainant offered a written statement from her licensed healthcare provider that she has generalized anxiety disorder which was exacerbated after the encounter with Respondent.
+Complainant reported a history of trauma.
+Complainant offered a written statement from a licensed healthcare provider stating that Complainant has generalized anxiety disorder which was exacerbated after the encounter with Respondent.